kirbyfrugia/kisstty/README.md

 **Note on AI usage:**

-My intent with this project is to write all the assembly code myself.
+My intent with this project is to write all the code myself, and that's what I'm doing.
 I'm writing the code, the UI, the logic.
-Basically, all the assembly.
 I'm debugging it myself, painful as that is at times.

 I also designed it and built all the hardware I used for it (serial cables, TNC cables).

-Here are the ways I used AI (or intend to) to do the stuff I don't care about:
+But I am using UI for some of the stuff I don't care to do myself:
 * I used AI to do some OCR of images.
 Specifically, I wrote code that dumped memory to my screen and I took a photo with my phone.
 I had Claude convert that to text for a file on my PC.
 * I copied and pasted the keycode to ATASCII lookup table from the Atari OS User's manual and had Claude turn that into a lookup file for me.
 * I used it to tweak some of the instructions in my readme files, though I mostly wrote them.
 It's just a pain in the butt and I don't care if AI does it.
-* I had it write some of the helper scripts like run-atari.sh.
-I didn't care enough to write them myself.
-I wanted to focus on the actual code.
+* I had it write some of the helper scripts like run-atari.sh since I hate writing shell scripts and I wanted to focus on the actual program code.
-* I'm going to have it generate some test APRS files for me.